 Massey, Research Fellow

 Massey is a Research Fellow with GDAE's program in Economics

-for Health and the Environment and a Policy Analyst at the Toxics Use Reduction Institute at UMass Lowel.
+for Health and the Senior Associate Director and Policy Program Manager at the Toxics Use Reduction Institute at UMass Lowel.
 She holds a Master's degree

 in Public Affairs from Princeton University's Woodrow

 Wilson School and a Master's degree in Environmental